moderndatacompany/dataos.info/docs/interfaces/cli.md

    <br>
     <div style="border: 2px dotted #e0e0e0; padding: 15px; border-radius:7px">
      **Debug**
      In case the output was not as expected, then the CLI executable file has not been correctly downloaded & extracted.
-Input the correct version of the CLI & ARCH values, and rerun the commands.
+Input the correct CLI version & ARCH values, and rerun the commands.
      <details><summary>Typical Errors</summary>
      1. Error after running the following command
      ```bash